11. GOVERNMENT CONTRACTS AND GRANTS AND RELATED REVENUE RECOGNITION

 On September 12, 2019, the NCI awarded to us an SBIR Phase II Award Contract, for NIH/NCI Topic 359, entitled “A Device Prototype for Isolation of Melanoma Exosomes for Diagnostics and Treatment Monitoring”, or the Award Contract.
 The Award Contract amount is $1,860,561 and runs for the period from September 16, 2019 through September 15, 2021.

-The work to be performed pursuant to this Award Contract focuses on melanoma exosomes.
-This work follows from our completion of a phase I contract for the Topic 359 solicitation that ran from September 2017 through June 2018, as described below.
-Following on the phase I work, the deliverables in the phase II program involve the design and testing of a pre-commercial prototype of a more advanced version of the exosome isolation platform.
+The work to be performed pursuant to this Award Contract will focus on melanoma exosomes.
+This work follows from our completion of a Phase I contract for the Topic 359 solicitation that ran from September 2017 through June 2018, as described below.
+Following on the Phase I work, the deliverables in the Phase II program involve the design and testing of a pre-commercial prototype of a more advanced version of the exosome isolation platform.

 Breast Cancer Grant

-In the nine months ended December 31, 2020, we completed and submitted the final reports applicable to this NCI grant (number 1R43CA232977-01).
-The title of this Small Business Innovation Research, or SBIR, Phase I grant is “The Hemopurifier Device for Targeted Removal of Breast Cancer Exosomes from the Blood Circulation,” or the Breast Cancer Grant.
+In September 2018, the NCI awarded us a government grant (number 1R43CA232977-01).
+The title of this Small Business Innovation Research, or SBIR, Phase I grant is “The Hemopurifier Device for Targeted Removal of Breast Cancer Exosomes from the Blood Circulation.”

 This NCI Phase I grant period originally ran from September 14, 2018 through August 31, 2019.
-In August 2019, we applied for and received a no cost, twelve month extension on this grant; through August 31, 2020.
-The total amount of the firm grant was $298,444.
-The grant called for two subcontractors to work with us.
-Those subcontractors were University of Pittsburgh and Massachusetts General Hospital.
-As of December 31, 2020, we have received all of the funds allocated to the Breast Cancer Grant.
+In August 2019, we applied for and received a no cost, twelve month extension on this grant, so the expiration date was extended to August 31, 2020.
+The total amount of the firm grant is $298,444.
+The grant calls for two subcontractors to work with us.
+Those subcontractors are University of Pittsburgh and Massachusetts General Hospital.

 The entire disclosure of revenue from contract with customer to transfer good or service and to transfer nonfinancial asset.
 Includes, but is not limited to, disaggregation of revenue, credit loss recognized from contract with customer, judgment and change in judgment related to contract with customer, and asset recognized from cost incurred to obtain or fulfill contract with customer.
 Excludes insurance and lease contracts.